scott-griffiths/bitstring/trunk/doc/reading.rst

 ``find / rfind``
 ^^^^^^^^^^^^^^^^

-To search for a sub-string use the :meth:`~ConstBitArray.find` method.
+To search for a sub-string use the :meth:`~Bits.find` method.
 If the find succeeds it will set the position to the start of the next occurrence of the searched for string and return a tuple containing that position, otherwise it will return an empty tuple.
 By default the sub-string will be found at any bit position - to allow it to only be found on byte boundaries set ``bytealigned=True``.

     >>> s = ConstBitStream('0x00123400001234')
     >>> found = s.find('0x1234', bytealigned=True)